roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Professional Kubernetes clusters/cGPU Professional Edition/Install and use ack-ai-installer and the GPU scheduling inspection tool.md

 ## Step 3: Add GPU-accelerated nodes

 After the node pool is created, you can add GPU-accelerated nodes to the node pool.
-When you add GPU-accelerated nodes, you must select the instance types for **heterogeneous computing**, including GPU-accelerated, FPGA-accelerated, and NPU-accelerated instances.
+When you add GPU-accelerated nodes, you must select a **Heterogeneous Computing** instance family, including GPU-accelerated, FPGA-accelerated, and NPU-accelerated instances.
 For more information, see [Add existing ECS instances to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Node management/Node/Add existing ECS instances to an ACK cluster.md) or [Scale out a node pool](/intl.en-US/User Guide for Kubernetes Clusters/Node management/Node pool management/Scale out a node pool.md).

-**Note:** If you have already added GPU-accelerated nodes to the node pool when you create the node pool, skip this step.
+**Note:** If you have already added GPU-accelerated nodes to the node pool when you created the node pool, skip this step.

 ## Step 4 \(optional\): Install and use the GPU scheduling inspection tool